Hypothermia: Lessons from SERE

 I live and do most of my teaching in Arizona.
 Most of our environmental emergencies are from heat, not cold.

-And yet you may be surprised to learn that, paradoxically, Arizona has higher number of cold related emergencies and deaths compared to other states.
+And yet you may be surprised to learn that, paradoxically, Arizona has a higher number of cold related emergencies and deaths compared to other states.
 One of Arizona’s home-grown American heroes, Ira Hayes, died of hypothermia outside his home between Phoenix and Tucson–not a region of the world known for its cold temperatures.

 A few reasons why Arizona has such a high rate of hypothermia: